New York residents who accrued debt on a credit card issued by Chase, Bank of America or Capital One.

 What’s Going On?

-Attorneys working with ClassAction.org have reason to believe non-banks that purchased credit card debts from these banks are charging interest rates that exceed what’s allowed by New York state law.
-They want to start a class action to help credit card holders get back the money they may have been overcharged in interest.
+Attorneys working with ClassAction.org are investigating whether the non-banks that purchased credit card debts from these banks are charging interest rates that exceed what’s allowed by New York state law.
+If so, they want to start a class action to help credit card holders get back the money they may have been overcharged in interest.

 What You Can Do